 Known as the jewel of the Otways, Melba Gully is one of the wettest places in Victoria.
-The gully has an abundant plant growth and this rainforest has Myrtle Beech, Blackwood and Tree-ferns, with an undergrowth of low ferns and mosses.
+The gully has abundant plant growth and this rainforest has Myrtle Beech, Blackwood, and Tree-ferns, with an undergrowth of low ferns and mosses.

 The Madsen’s Track Nature Walk leads you into a world of ancient, mossy trees and cool fern gullies.
 Located near Lavers Hill, this short walk is a great one to do in the evening because that is when the remarkable glow worms appear.